datazoompuc/datazoom.social/README.md

 1.  **save_to**: The directory in which the user desires to save the downloaded files.

-2.  **year**: The years of the PNADc the user would like to download.
+2.  **years**: picks the years for which the data will be downloaded

 3.  **quarter**: The quarters within those years to be downloaded.
 Can be either a vector such as `1:4` for consistent quarters across